 An apology letter can seem pretty self explanatory.
 It’s a letter that offers an apology.

-There are many different forms an apology letter can take.
-It might be an email, a message relayed through a call or video message, or a statement posted to a website.
-The length of the letter and how it is distributed to clients usually depends on the severity of the issue—but we’ll get into this a little more later.
+The length of the letter and how it’s distributed usually depends on the severity of the issue—but we’ll get into this a little more later.

 The most important thing an apology letter should do is create a connection with your customer.
-It might be distributed en mass, but when your customer reads it, it should feel personalized—like it was written just for them.
+It might be distributed en masse, but when your customer reads it, it should feel personalized—like it was written just for them.

 Here’s how you can do that.